First-Hand:Bing Crosby and the Recording Revolution

 The Recording Revolution

 While the Crosby show was struggling with the disk recordings, a new technology had arrived.
 Jack Mullin had returned from his World War II service with parts for two German Magnetophon magnetic tape recorders that he had shipped back in mail sacks over a number of months.
-Instead of going back to the telephone company, he joined a friend, William Palmer, in a recording and movie business.
-William Palmer had a machine shop where they restored and modified the Magnetophon.
-Jack made new electronics using standard American parts and replaced the DC bias with AC bias to improve the tape signal-to-noise and added pre-emphasis for the high frequencies.
+They were not the high quality Magnetophon, and they employed DC bias.
+Instead of going back to the telephone company, Jack joined a friend, William Palmer, in a recording and movie business.
+William Palmer had a machine shop where they restored and modified the two Magnetophon recorders.
+Jack made new electronics using standard American parts and replaced the DC bias in his recorders with the AC bias used in the high quality Magnetophon recorder to improve the tape signal-to-noise.
+He also added pre-emphasis for the high frequencies.
 These rebuilt Magnetophon recorders were then used in their recording business.

 In May 1946 Jack Mullin demonstrated the modified Magnetphon recorder at an IRE (IEEE) show in San Francisco with the help of William Palmer.
 This demonstration caused a number of people to take notice of the quality that could be obtained from a magnetic tape recorder.
 There were other tape recorders at that time, but none of them had the outstanding quality of the rebuilt Magnetophon.
 During the following months William Palmer set up a number of demonstrations of the recorder for Jack to various movie, recording and broadcast people.
 The demonstrations showed that the recorder could reproduce sound as if it were live.
 Not only that, the magnetic tape could be edited by cutting it with a pair of scissors and splicing it with Scotch tape.